ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 	echo "export Student_SSH_Port='${Student_SSH_Port}'" >> "${HOME}/.zshrc"
 	```

-You're now ready to log in to your Ubuntu KVM guest:
+Ensure that you are in the terminal tab or window for your KVM Standard Guest since you're now ready to log in to your Ubuntu KVM guest:

    ```
    ssh -p ${Student_SSH_Port} -l student 192.168.22.64